 History of Wentzville, Missouri

-Frontiersman Daniel Boone and members of his family were among the first Americans to settle in St. Charles County in 1795.
+Frontiersman Daniel Boone and members of his family were among the first Americans to settle alongside the French in St. Charles County in 1795.
 They were followed by hunters and trappers.
-During the 1830’s, German craftsmen and farmers began to arrive in turn, fostered development of county Communities, including Wentzville.
+During the 1830s, German craftsmen and farmers began to arrive in turn, fostered the development of county Communities, including Wentzville.

 The railroad construction pushed through Wentzville during the year 1856 and the first train arrived in 1857.
-The construction and building of the line was under the supervision of Mr. Erasmus Livingston Wentz of New York State.
-Mr. Wentz assisted Mr. Allen, the founder, in surveying the present town’s lots and streets and so Mr Allen honored his good friend Mr. Wentz by naming the town after him.
+The construction and building of the line were completed under the supervision of Mr. Erasmus Livingston Wentz of New York state.
+Mr. Wentz assisted Mr. Allen, the founder, in surveying the present town’s lots and streets and so Mr. Allen honored his good friend Mr. Wentz by naming the town after him.

 The churches in Wentzville have played a major part in the development of this community.
 The records reveal that the first church building in Wentzville was constructed by the Methodists between 1866 and 1868.
-The next major churches in Wentzville were the Lutherans and the Catholic Church.
+The next major churches in Wentzville were the Lutheran and Catholic churches.

-Today, Wentzville has a population of about 29,070.
+Today, Wentzville has a population of about 42,000.
 It has excellent schools, private and public, many churches and clubs.
-Although, Wentzville is less than an hour away from downtown St. Louis, it is still a quiet pleasant peaceful community, rich in history and identity.
+Although Wentzville is less than an hour away from downtown St. Louis, it is still a quiet pleasant peaceful community, rich in history and identity.

 Information for this article was taken from articles written by John Denny and Gerry Matlock.